fqantonio/GoingInductive/README.md

 learning transfer; behavior; lab practice; Cognitive Load Theory; Multi Intelligence Theory; Brain Based Learning; bLearning.

+# GOALS, RESEARCH QUESTIONS and Hyphotesis

+The **main goal** is to understand the impact of the use of Inductive Methodology 4C/ID in a bLearning setting, by answering the following **research questions**:

+1 - changing the learning methodologies from one mainly deductive, denominated by Direct Instruction (Merrill, 2007) to another one mostly inductive, Merriënboer's 4C/ID instructional design theory (van Merriënboer, Kirschner, 2007), means what for students learning outcomes?
+Who benefits?
+What are the pros and cons about this methodological decision?

+2 - Should you, as a teacher of science and tech, move to implement the inductive strategy as your methodology for learning?

+3 - And if you do, what are the outcomes?
+What are the risks?
+What were the consequences for the student's academic results?

+4 - Is there a different impact between female and male?

+5 - And within the different grades?

+6 - Student more adapted to school have benefit more with the use of 4CID methodology?

+The **hypothesis** is that this change will have a positive impact in all learning areas researched for samples included in this work.

 # INTRODUCTION

 The work presented here deals with the impact of changing from a mostly